Architecture of San Antonio

-Architecture in the American city of San Antonio, Texas comes from a wide variety of sources, but many of the city's buildings reflect Texas' Spanish and Mexican roots; with some influence from French builders, among others.
+Architecture in the American city of San Antonio, Texas comes from a wide variety of sources, but many of the city's buildings mostly reflect Texas' Spanish and Mexican roots; with some influence from French builders, among others.
 Relatively rapid economic growth since the mid twentieth century has led to a fairly wide variety of contemporary architectural buildings.

 Traditional architecture

 The first European buildings in Texas were a series of religious Spanish Missions built by Catholic Dominicans, Jesuits, and Franciscans to spread the Christian doctrine among the local Native Americans, and to give Spain a toehold in the frontier land.
 The missions introduced European livestock, fruits, vegetables, and industry into the Texas region.
 In addition to the presidio (fort) and pueblo (town), the misión was one of the three major agencies employed by the Spanish crown to extend its borders and consolidate its colonial territories.
 In all, twenty-six missions were maintained for different lengths of time within the future boundaries of the state.
 The San Antonio de Valero Mission known for the Battle of the Alamo is a prime example of this kind of architecture in San Antonio.
 Among other examples are: